codeniko/fitbit-ga4/README.md

     },
 ])
 ```

+## Setting up GA4 on Google
+1) Create new GA4 property (no need to create the UA property alongside it).
+2) In Data Streams, choose the "Web" platform.
+Enter any URL and stream name.
+You can disable Enhanced measurements as those are tied to webpages and are irrelevant for fitbit apps.
+3) Copy the Measurement ID at the top right; it starts with `G-`
+4) On the same Data Stream page, scroll down and open `Measurement Protocol API secrets`.
+Create and copy the generated secret value.

+After you integrate fitbit-ga4 into your fitbit app, verify events were successfully sent from your app in the `Realtime Overview` page, under the `Event count by Event name` section.

 ## Debug logs
 You can enable debug logs in both the app and companion.
 Companion's `ga.configure` function allows for an optional `debug` field.
 Similarly, App exposes a `ga.setDebug(true)` function.